Watch the video

 Knowledge check

-What is the main difference between renting attention vs owning it?
+What is the core difference between paid attention and earned attention?

 Concepts